 What’s in this collection

-The quick weeknight fish dishes, roasted sea bream, salmon à la Florentine, fried whitebait, are on the table in thirty minutes or less.
-The baked fish recipes like broccoli fish gratin and mini salmon quiches are the kind of thing you make on a Sunday and are grateful for on a Tuesday.
-The classic French fish recipes, bouillabaisse, blanquette de poisson, brandade de morue, take more time but reward the effort completely.
+These fish recipes capture the full sweep of everyday French fish cooking.
+We have the quick weeknight ones, roasted sea bream, salmon à la Florentine and fried whitebait are ready in thirty minutes or less.
+Or you can do a baked fish like broccoli fish gratin and mini salmon quiches on Sunday and thank yourself for on Tuesday.
+Classics like bouillabaisse, blanquette de poisson, and brandade de morue take longer but pay you back every time.

-There are salmon recipes for every occasion, from elegant saumon à la Florentine to casual salmon appetisers with puff pastry.
-There are white fish recipes that use cod, haddock, turbot, and sea bream, whatever looks best at the fishmonger that day.
-And there’s tuna rillettes for when you want something impressive that takes ten minutes.
+There are salmon recipes for any moment, from elegant saumon à la Florentine to casual salmon appetisers wrapped in puff pastry.
+White fish recipes draw on cod, haddock, turbot, sea bream, whatever shines at your fishmonger.
+And tuna rillettes for when you want something showy that takes ten minutes flat.

 Roasted Sea Bream